 • dry red wine;

-It is undesirable to skip breakfasts and lunches, take long breaks between meals, as a low glucose level leads to the production of a "male" hormone.
-Fans of strict diets should take better care of their bodies, it is better to replace hunger strikes with a healthy diet, because disturbances in the hormonal system will be difficult to eliminate.
+It is undesirable to skip breakfasts and lunches, or take long breaks between meals, as low glucose levels lead to the production of “male” hormone.
+Those who love strict diets should take better care of their body; it is better to replace hunger strikes with healthy eating, because disturbances in the hormonal system will be difficult to eliminate.

 • Yarina;